-This Roasted Red Pepper Crostini an easy yet delicious appetizer that can be served hours ahead of time!
-Topped with creamy ricotta cheese and smoky peppers, you will love this flavor combination!
+This Ricotta Cheese Crostini Appetizer is an easy yet delicious appetizer that can be made in advance!
+Crusty bread is topped with creamy ricotta cheese and roasted sweet peppers, you will love this savory flavor combination!

 These cute little crostini were a last minute appetizer choice that resulted from having a big jar of roasted red peppers sitting in my pantry and a half open container of ricotta cheese in the fridge.